carldotac/carldotac.github.io/research.md

 ---

 # Works in Progress
-"Graphical Presentation in Regression Discontinuity Designs," with Christina Korting, Zhuan Pei, Jordan Matsudaira, and Yi Shen.
+Graphical Presentation in Regression Discontinuity Designs (with Christina Korting, Zhuan Pei, Jordan Matsudaira, and Yi Shen)

 # Publications
 [Death, Bereavement, and Creativity](research/graddy-lieberman-death-bereavement-creativity.pdf) (with Kathryn Graddy)